antoinetlc/paper_summaries/Papers/Image-to-Image_Translation_with_Conditional_Adversarial_Nets_Isola_et_al_CVPR17/Pix2Pix.md

 ### Context

 * The paper tackles the problem of image-to-image translation, i.e mapping an image to another image automatically without user intervention, using a set of paired images (input, target).
-Such problem often arises in computer graphics and vision.
+Such a problem often arises in computer graphics and vision.
 An example could be mapping a sketch to a drawing or changing a satellite image to a map.

 ### Novelty and contributions :